The Vagus Nerve: What You Need To Know

-The vagus nerve doesn’t typically get a lot of attention in conventional medicine, but it actually plays a vital role in orchestrating your body’s response to stress and inflammation.
-And it doesn’t stop there: The vagus nerve also influences gut health, immune function and more!
+The vagus nerve doesn’t typically get a lot of attention in conventional medicine, despite it key and varied roles in orchestrating your body’s response to events, stress and inflammation.

-Poor vagus nerve tone can influence your overall quality of life, but it is difficult to diagnose a problem without proper knowledge of how this vital nerve functions.
+However, poor vagus nerve tone can influence your overall quality of life.
 Let’s take a look at the role of the vagus nerve and how you can optimize your vagus nerve response.

 Signs of Vagus Nerve Dysfunction